 ====>Read About Soccer Ball Information Here<====

-OK, I love playing soccer and I am tempted to downplay the fact that injuries do happen but really serious injuries do not happen every day at the field.
+OK, I love playing soccer and I am tempted to downplay the fact that injuries do happen but really serious injuries do not happen every day in the field.

 Concussions in soccer normally occurred when two players collide and hit their heads together, or hit their head on the goal post, or receiving an elbow to the head.